๐ŸงฌAP Biology

 1. Which two enzymes address structural problems caused by the double helix during replication, and how do their functions differ?

 2. Why does the lagging strand require multiple RNA primers while the leading strand needs only one?
-Connect your answer to DNA's antiparallel structure.
+Connect your answer to DNA's antiparallel structure and polymerase directionality.

-4. If a cell's proofreading function were disabled, what would happen to the mutation rate, and why does this matter for cell cycle checkpoints?
+4. If a cell's proofreading function were disabled, predict what would happen to the mutation rate.
+How might this affect cell cycle checkpoints?

-5. FRQ-style: Explain how the "end replication problem" arises from the mechanism of lagging strand synthesis, and describe how telomerase solves this problem in certain cell types.
+5. FRQ-style: Explain how the "end replication problem" arises from the mechanism of lagging strand synthesis, and describe how telomerase solves this problem.
+Include in your answer why most somatic cells experience telomere shortening while cancer cells often do not.